rajXcode/multi-contact-form/README.md

 ### Prerequisites
  - IntelliJ IDEA 2019+
  - JDK 1.8

-1. Install MySQL on your machine.
-You can configure the user and password in application.properties file as per your MySQL credentials.
-2. Create filesystem schema on port 3306.
-3. Clone or download the repository on your local environment and import the project in IntelliJ IDEA and build the project.
+ - Clone or download the repository on your local environment and import the project in IntelliJ IDEA and build the project.

 ## Running the project from IntelliJ IDEA
 Right click on the MultiContactFormApplication.java file and click on Run 'MultiContactFormApplication' and see if all is well and server goes up.
 I have taken the port number as 8082 because 8080 is by default.
 You can set your desired port in application.properties file.